jimbon25/wedding-invitation/README.md

 - **Our Story**: The couple's journey and love story.
 - **Event Details**: Information about time, location, and agenda.
 - **Gallery**: Prewedding and special moment photos.
 - **RSVP Confirmation**: Form for guests to confirm attendance, number of guests, and food preferences.
-Data is sent to Discord via Netlify Function.
+Data is sent to Discord via Netlify Function. **Protected by Google reCAPTCHA to prevent spam bots.**
-- **Guest Book**: Guests can leave messages and wishes.
+- **Guest Book**: Guests can leave messages and wishes. **Protected by Google reCAPTCHA to prevent spam bots.**
 - **Gift Info & Registry**: Bank account, e-wallet, and gift registry information.
 - **Accommodation & Transportation**: Hotel and transport recommendations for out-of-town guests.
 - **Scroll to Top Button**: Easy navigation to the top of the page.